-This SRAS objective is more outcome-focused than the objectives proposed by NEMMCO and less prescriptive.
-Additionally, the objective recognises that the economic aim of providing the services is not that they should be provided in such a way as to minimise the cost of provision but to be delivered in an economically efficient manner that minimises the overall economic cost of a major supply disruption.
+This SRAS objective is more outcome-focused than the objectives proposed by NEMMCO in their Rule proposal and less prescriptive.
+Additionally, the objective recognises that the economic aim of providing the services is not that they should be provided in such a way as to only minimise the cost of provision in the short term but to be delivered in an economically efficient manner that minimises the overall economic cost of a major supply disruption.